Human Intervention Studies Unit (HISU)

 The Clinical Translational Research and Innovation Centre (C-TRIC), a partner of NICHE, is based on the Altnagelvin Hospital Campus and offers the unique opportunity for NICHE researchers to conduct active clinical research and trials.
 The locality has a stable and homogeneous population facilitating longitudinal and family based research studies. more

 Northern Ireland Clinical Research Facility

-NICHE is also involved in the development of the Wellcome Trust-Wolfson Northern Ireland Clinical Research Facility in partnership with the Belfast HSC Trust, Queen’s University Belfast and the Northern Ireland HSC R&D Division.
-This new facility will enable NICHE researchers to interact directly with hospital patients as well as healthy volunteers, and will be equipped with a range of state-of-the-art clinical equipment to further the development of clinical and translational research activity.
+NICHE is also involved in the management of the Wellcome Trust-Wolfson Northern Ireland Clinical Research Facility in partnership with the Belfast HSC Trust, Queen’s University Belfast and the Northern Ireland HSC R&D Division.
+This new facility enables NICHE researchers to interact directly with hospital patients as well as healthy volunteers, and is equipped with a range of state-of-the-art clinical equipment to further the development of clinical and translational research activity.

 For further information please contact:

 Dr Ruth Price, Clinical Trials Manager or